A-Series-of-Dice-Based-Events/RiseOfTheRunelords/Book 3/README.md

   - Part 5: Harrowing the Hook - creatures done

 ### General TO DO
+  - XP totals and balancing for levelling
-  - DCs of non trap hazards - e.g. sickening smell
+  - DCs
   - Treasure allocation - replace old treasure with new level guidelines

 ### Party Level and Target Allocation of Treasure